Friday AM Forecast: Heat Advisory to be upgraded to a warning over the weekend

 In the Tropics:

-In the southern Gulf of Mexico, Grace is moving west toward the Mexican coastline.
-Grace is forecast to strengthen into a hurricane before making a second landfall.
+In the southern Gulf of Mexico, Hurricane Grace is moving west toward the Mexican coastline.
+Another landfall is expected on Saturday.
 Click here to see the latest forecast cone.

 Out in the open Atlantic, Henri is circling Bermuda and move near the north-east coast of the US.
 Henri is now forecast to become a category 1 hurricane while moving north.
 Henri is now forecast to make a landfall along the east coast of the US as a category 1 hurricane early next week.
 Areas near Long Island, Rhode Island, Connecticut, and Massachusetts are currently under Hurricane Warnings.

+A new disturbance out in the open Atlantic will move into more favorable development conditions over the next 5 days.
+The disturbance has a 20% chance of developing as it drifts northwest.
 Continue to check back in with us.
 The WBRZ Weather Team is watching the tropics around the clock and will bring you updates as they come.

 Need weather conditions HOUR BY HOUR?
 Get hour by hour weather and right now weather conditions for your location on the WBRZ WX App on your Apple or Android device.
 Follow WBRZ Weather on Facebook and Twitter for even more weather updates and unique weather insight from the whole team!